Charities that support carers

-Charitable funds are usually run by charities or organisations and will have it’s own rules about who they help.
+Charitable funds are usually run by charities or organisations and will have their own rules about who they help.
 Most will help people on low incomes who have something in common, such as:

 - Working or having worked in a particular profession or industry.

 - Living in a particular area of the UK.

 - Belonging to a specific age group, for example, ‘older people’ or ‘children and young people 0-18 years.